FilipeLima/GettingAndCleaningDataJohnsHopkins/README.md

 - Unzip the dataset into *data* directory.
 - Rename the *UCI HAR Dataset* to *dataset* for simplicity purposes.

+**If you don't want to run `Setup Dataset.R`, you should put the necessary files in your working directory.
+They are listed below.
+Either way, the next script will work.**

 ## Second Script

 After running `Setup Dataset.R`, you should run `run_analysis.R`.
 That script will: